rehierl/node-tree-outliner/3-basic-design/3-4-0-last-nodes.md

 of the last subsequent descendant.
 Obviously, such a definition can not be independent of any particular structure and thus would not be generic.

-A generic definition is in principle a necessity because any node of a section is subsequent to the section's sectioning node.
-Allowing a default definition to have a requirement, that some condition must hold with regards to one or more subsequent nodes would mean that subsequent nodes would have an effect on a presequent node (i.e. the sectioning node).
-Consequently, and due to an algorithm's current knowledge, such a definition would disallow a straight forward implementation.
+A generic definition is in principle a necessity because any structural requirement will undoubtedly add additional complexity to an implementation.
+That is, because an implementation would have to include additional logic in order to handle potential user/input errors.

-In order to generically define the end of a section, the definition also needs to be independent of any specific type of sectioning node.
+In order to generically define the end of a section, the definition should also be independent of the section's actual type.
 That is, because a definition, which is based upon a specific type of sectioning node, is not completely generic (i.e. generic with regards to subsequent nodes, but not with regards to the sectioning node's type).
 Because of that, it would be preferable to define the end of a section in terms of the relationship the section's last node has with regards to its first node.

 Note that this already indicates, that a completely generic definition can not